tbdpusheen/2021-summer-internship-assignment/README.md

 Create a function that accepts an array of integers and a target sum.
 The function will print all pairs of integers in the array whose sum is equal to the target sum.

 Feel free to expand the test cases and think of any edge cases.
+Your answer should be able to handle duplicate numbers in the input, but we only expect unique pairs to be in the output.
+We do not have any specific requirements about sorting the output  (small integer, larger integer or vice versa).
+Be ready to justify your decision, should we choose to ask.

 Here's an example: